meganrm/cell-catalog-2.1/README.md

 - Create Cell-line posts from decap CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization
-- Uses Bulma for styling, but size is reduced by `gatsy-plugin-purgecss`
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
 - Uses `gatsby-plugin-image` with Decap CMS preview support
 - Separate components for everything